TannyB/cucumber-test-example/README.md

 2) npm install for installing all the dependancies

-3) run "npm test features" from project root
+3) FOR API tests: run "npm test features/APITest.feature" from project root

-Note: The UI testing bits are not working properly, most probably Webdriver and chrome issues.
-I have written the spec and definitions but need tweaks to make them working.
-Apologies but please check the approach used.
+4) FOR UI tests: run "npm test features/UITest.feature" from project root